 Dubai Pharmacy College has excellent teaching facilities for students.
-It has four lecture rooms which are equipped with a video projector, computerized digital whiteboard, smart-board a Lap-top, on-line computer and audiovisual facilities.
+It has four lecture rooms which are equipped with a video projector, computerized digital whiteboard, smart-board a Lap-top, on-line computer and audio-visual facilities.
 For quizzes and assessment of student learning clickers are used in classrooms.
-All the courses taught have complete notes and details on intranet of the College.
-The students have access to it so that they can point out the teacher at any time.
-Besides these the College also provides handouts or notes for all courses to be taught in B. Pharm. before the beginning of the next semester so that the students when they join the College should come well prepared in advance.
+DPC established a virtual learning environment (VLE) available through Desire2Learn platform namely Learning Management System (LMS).
+The faculties and the students are trained to use the LMS efficiently.
+Lecture notes will be posted on LMS in PowerPoint or Microsoft Word or PDF formats at least 24 hours in advance, so the students are expected to read over the lecture material prior to coming to class.
+The students have access to the LMS through user name and password so that they can communicate with the instructor at any time.
+Besides these the College also provides printed handouts or notes for the offered courses before the beginning of the next semester so that the students when they join the College should come well prepared in advance.

-10. Progress Policy Guidelines
+11. Progress Policy Guidelines